 Third-party refers to the fact that you’re outsourcing your order fulfillment.
 You don’t own the warehouse.
 Instead, you rent shelf space for your products in a large warehouse that stores products for multiple companies.
 Warehouse employees receive your products and place them into inventory.
 They pick items from shelves to fill orders and pack them securely for shipping.
 The 3PL works with various carriers to deliver orders to your clients.

-That is the basics of eCommerce fulfillment.
-However, when you work with a third-party logistics company, you need to know more.
-So let’s delve into the specifics of how outsourced fulfillment works with your business.
+Let’s delve into the specifics of how outsourced fulfillment works with your business.

 The third-party logistics process